cavra/RDBMS/README.md

 # CSCE-315 Group Project 1 - RDBMS

+## Project Summary

 **RDBMS** is the second programming assignment for CSCE 315 at Texas A&M, compromising of 3 parts: an engine, a parser, and an interactive system.
-This is a team project by Cory Avra, Reed Spivey, and Jason Alonzo.
 See the DesignDocuments.pdf for detailed designs.
 Compare the development log below with the commit history for a detailed list of our meetings and productivity.

+## Members
+Jason Alonzo<br>
+Cory Avra<br>
+Reed Spivey<br>

 ## Instructions
 Our program has been developed in compute.cs.tamu.edu, although it should run on all servers.
 We reccomend using compute.
-Compile it with the makefile (which is in /engine), then execute the test code with
+From the engine directory, compile it with the makefile, and then execute it with

 $ java Engine

+Feel free to comment/uncomment any of the tests in TestList.java, or even add your own.

 ## Stories